jnolleau/jnolleau/README.md

 <a href="https://www.linkedin.com/in/julien-nolleau-2710a493/"> ![alt text](https://img.shields.io/badge/-LinkedIn-0e76a8??style=flat&logo=linkedIn)</a>

 - 🌱 Currently learning Computer Programming at 42 School Paris
-- 🔭 Just finishing the 42 common core - plan to work while keeping learning at 42
+- 🔭 Just finishing the 42 common core - willing to work while keeping learning at 42
 - :handshake: Looking to start collaborating on any project
 - 💬 Ask me about working on meaning projects like medical cares, ecology, technology improvement, with strong society impact
 - ⚡ Like coding and playing the guitar.
 Learning is my energy, ecology is my belief